hanabi/hanabi.github.io/Reference.md

 ### Finesses with a Lie Component

-- *Lie Principle* states all that fibs must resolve immediately.
-A fib that does not resolve immediately is a *Lie*.
+- *Lie Principle* states all that *Fibs* must resolve immediately.
+An untruth that does not resolve immediately is a *Lie*.
 - Normally, *Lies* are expressly illegal.
 However, some players will occasionally break the rules for the purposes of getting a *Finesse*.
 We call such moves *Finesses with a Lie Component*.
 - Typically, when players *Lie* out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
 This typically leads to a loss.
 - With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.